amida-tech/DRE/client/README.md

 ```
 This will start a Selenium server for Protractor to use.
 To learn more, check out the [tutorial](https://angular.github.io/protractor/#/tutorial).

+In order to successfully execute the tests, you will also need to run the DRE server.

 ####License

 Licensed under [Apache 2.0 License]('http://www.apache.org/licenses/LICENSE-2.0').